briangonzalez/stub-stub/README.md

 Getting started
 ===============
-Create a `stubs` directory inside of your project root.
+Create an `api-stubs` directory inside of your project root.
 Here's an example directory structure:

 ````
 stubs/